nhsuk/rancher-elasticsearch-cluster/README.md

 # ElasticSearch on Rancher

-> Rancher configuration for running a Elasticsearch cluster
+> Rancher configuration for running an Elasticsearch cluster

 ## Services deployed:

-- `es-master`, Elasticsearch nodes, part of the Elasticsearch cluster, one runs on every host that has an `escluster=true` tag defined.
+- `es-master`: Elasticsearch nodes, part of the Elasticsearch cluster, one runs on every host that has an `escluster=true` tag defined.
-- Justwatch [Exporter], exposing Prometheus metrics on the cluster status.
+- Justwatch [Exporter]: Exposes Prometheus metrics on the cluster status.
-- es-client, Rancher cattle DNS service, which points the `es-client` domain name to `es-master`, for backwards compatibility with existing services.
+- es-client: Rancher cattle DNS service, which points the `es-client` domain name to `es-master`, for backwards compatibility with existing services.

 ## Deployment

 Deployment is driven by Travis (Dev and PR review deployments) and TeamCity (staging and production deployments).
-We use the NHSuk [CI-Deployment] repo for deployment to the Rancher environment, this sets the following ENV variables.
+We use the NHS.UK [CI-Deployment] repo for deployment to the Rancher environment, this sets the following ENV variables.

-## Env vars
+## Environment variables

 | Variable | Description | Default |
 | -------- | ----------- | ------- |